DanKolev/aws_wordpress_manual_build/part_1_vpc_and_subnets.md

    From `Actions`, select `Edit subnet settings`, then `Enable auto-assign IPv6` on each subnet.

-   Configure route table for public and private subnets.

 3. Routing tables and assignment

    Create a routing table `PLNTS-VPC-RT-PUB`

    Assiciate the Public RT with WEB (public) subnets from the `Subnet Associacions` tab.
 Add routes to IGW for IPv4 and IPv6 by using the `Route` tab.